ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

                         throw new Exception("Fail!");
                     });
 ```
 #### Message handler chain decorators list
 To customize the way your subscription is handled, you can add one or many subscription decorators.

 Here's a summary of the currently available decorators.
 If you have requirements that these decorators does not support, you can write your own decorators (see the chapter Custom MHC Decorators).

 * `.Append()` - Append a message for each message.
 Like LINQ `.Append()`.
+* `.AppendMany()` - Append a range of messages based on an incoming message.
+Supports recursive unwrapping of trees and such.
 * `.Branch()` - Split the MHC into two or more parallel trees.
 * `.BranchOut()` - Branch the MHC tree into one or more MHC trees parallel to the normal MHC tree.
 * `.Concurrent()` - Parallelize and handle X concurrent messages.